lukassaul/vault-proto/README.md

 keys are issued by a central authoridy.
 Coin redemption is to be handled solely by the company in control of the mining keys.

+The block chain is fully auditablle and visible by all participants; this is a public coin in all aspects, it is only the issuance itself which is private - though the issuance events are all publicly visible for complete transparency of operations.

 Otherwise the network behaves exactly as Litecoin Core, enabled for segwit and all the other bells and whistles.

 Current status:  Demo in progress